• Skip to primary navigation

 All about apples

 Looking for ways to use up a lot of apples?
-Use up to a dozen apples with this cinnamon & brown sugar apple sauce or this apple 'pie' from Bake From Scratch (it's the only way I make pie now).
+Use up to a dozen apples with this cinnamon & brown sugar apple sauce or homemade caramel apples.

 Have you made apple chips?
 Leave a comment with your questions, comments, or results.
 Did you add anything different?
 How did it turn out?